bradhowes/typedfullstate/README.md

 # TypedFullState

-This is a type-safe container for values stored in an AUv3 [fullState](https://developer.apple.com/documentation/audiotoolbox/auaudiounit/1387500-fullstate) attribute of an AUAudioUnit entity.
-This attribute is defined to be a dictionary of `String` keys and `Any` values.
-The [TypeFullState](Sources/TypedFullState/TypedFullState.swift) dictionary is a dictionary of `String` keys and `TypedAny` values, which is an enum of supported types.
+This Swift package is a type-safe container for values stored in an AUv3 [fullState](https://developer.apple.com/documentation/audiotoolbox/auaudiounit/1387500-fullstate) attribute of an AUAudioUnit entity.
+This attribute is defined by Apple to be a dictionary of `String` keys and `Any` values.
+In comparison, the
+[TypeFullState](Sources/TypedFullState/TypedFullState.swift) dictionary is a dictionary of `String` keys and `TypedAny` values, which is an enum of supported types.

 # Usage

-Here's a simple example of moving from `AUAudioUnit.fullState` attribute to a typed representation, conversion to/from JSON and finally setting the same attribute with a typed representation:
+Here's a simple example of moving from `AUAudioUnit.fullState` attribute to a typed representation, conversion to/from JSON and finally setting the same attribute with a value derived from a typed representation:

 ```
 let state = sampler.auAudioUnit.fullState!